ozskywalker/docker-fusion/README.md

 **If you do intend to run this on a exposed network / public cloud**, configure your host firewalls to restrict access to only the necessary ports (:3000 & :8764) and set secure passwords.

-**It is not recommended to run 3 node configuration on a machine with less than 16GB RAM and 8x CPUs**

 This project also lives in Docker hub as [failathon/docker-fusion](https://registry.hub.docker.com/u/failathon/docker-fusion/)

 ## Getting Started - 3x Node deployment